Back to Home

 Upon completion of this webinar, participants will be able to:

-- Understand what reproductive autonomy entails and how to support it in practice.
+- Understand reproductive health, autonomy, workplace impact and how to support in employment practice.

-- Reflect on ways you can incorporate reproductive autonomy conversations into your general and vocation-focused practice.
+- Reflect on ways you can incorporate reproductive health and autonomy conversations into your general and vocation-focused practices.

 About the presenter: